4.70 from 53 votes

 • Lay crackers salted side down in a single layer on the baking sheet.

 • Place a medium saucepan over medium-high heat.
-Add brown sugar and butter and bring to a boil.
-Boil for 3 minutes while stirring continuously until the mixture is lighter in color and bubbling.
+Add brown sugar and butter and bring to a rolling boil, where the entire top of the mixture is boiling across the top.
+Time and boil at a rolling boil for 3 minutes while stirring continuously until the mixture is lighter in color and bubbling.
 Remove from heat and stir in vanilla immediately into the brown sugar mixture.

 • Pour toffee over crackers, spreading as needed to cover crackers in an even layer.
 Bake toffee crackers for 5 minutes then remove from the oven and turn the heat on the oven off.